speed2exe/zig-comp-diag.nvim/README.md

 - This plugin then parses output from the stderr, map them into neovim diagnostic and sets them to respective buffers.

 ## Screenshots
-Below are some common scenarios that ZLS is not able to catch:

 ![Screenshot](./screenshot/return_type.png)
 ![Screenshot](./screenshot/unknown_func.png)
 ![Screenshot](./screenshot/const.png)